flythereddflagg/flythereddflagg.github.io/python_book/docs/13-Logic-and-Boolean-Operators.md

 ### True and False

 One of the most important concepts in programming is that of Boolean logic.
-On a fundamental level the computer only knows 2 things: 1 and 0, Yes and No, On and Off, True and False.
+On a fundamental level, your computer only knows 2 things: 1 and 0, Yes and No, On and Off, True and False.
 Everything else in a computer must be constructed from these two things.
 Within this framework the computer can do many things such as make decisions.
-However to make  a decision, the computer must be able to evaluate the truth value of everything.
-Therefore everything can be evaluated as True or False using the built-in `bool` function.
+However to make a decision, the computer must be able to evaluate a "truth value" of everything.
+Therefore, everything can be evaluated as True or False using the built-in `bool` function.

 This gives rise to a new data type, the **Boolean data type**.
-The Boolean data type can only have two values namely `True` or `False`.
+The Boolean data type can only have two values, namely `True` or `False`.
 This makes it among the simplest and most useful of data types.

 #### Try this out in the interpreter